billw2/rpi-clone/README.md

 using rpi-clone.

 #### Clone by initialization
-Source disk mounted partition file system types are compared to corresponding destination disk partitions.
+Source disk mounted partition types are compared to corresponding destination disk partitions.
 If the types are not compatible, then the clone is an initialization.
 First, the destination partition structure is